 - If no objections are raised after the 10-day posting period ends, the curriculum action is approved and it takes effect at the start of the fall semester in the year stated on the proposal.

 - If objections are raised during the comment period, the University Curriculum Committee considers the proposal at its next regularly scheduled meeting.

-In the past, an email was sent to all full-time faculty when there were courses on the 10-day waiting list.
-CIM is not set up to email all faculty about the waiting list because all faculty can see what’s on the list any time they want by logging in to the CIM Courses site and selecting the 10-day waiting option from the “quick links” selection box.
+An email will be sent to all full-time faculty when there are courses on the 10-day waiting list.
+All full-time faculty can see what’s currently on this list at any time by logging in to the CIM Courses site and selecting the 10-day waiting option from the “quick links” selection box.

 If there are courses on the 10-day waiting period list, they will show up when that quick link is selected.
 Until UMW becomes more familiar with CIM, reminder emails will still be sent out when there are proposals on the 10-day waiting list.
 Eventually, the need for these. will cease.

 Remember to shred the proposal if you are no longer going to submit it.

 That way, we avoid random clutter in CIM.